Youth Travel 15-18 years of age

 • How do I get to school?

-The distance to your school and activities varies depending on your destination and also on where your host family is located.
+The distance to your school and activities varies depending on your destination.
 Sometimes you can walk by foot, other times you will have to travel by bus.
 If you need a bus card you can buy it on your first day.

 • Can I go on a language trip if I have a medical condition or allergy?